noklesta/SublimeEmberNav/README.md

-works in a similar way to my [Simple Rails Navigator](https://github.com/noklesta/SublimeRailsNav) and can be used in combination with that plugin to navigate the Ember.js part of a Rails application, but it can also be used for any other Ember.js project.
+works in a similar way to my [Simple Rails Navigator](https://github.com/noklesta/SublimeRailsNav) and can be used in combination with that plugin to navigate the Ember.js part of a Rails application, but it can also be used with any other Ember.js project.

 The plugin provides commands for listing the following file types in a quick panel for easy selection: models, controllers, views, templates, mixins, data